reduxjs/react-redux/docs/tutorials/connect.md

 This tutorial also shows some older practices we no longer recommend, like separating Redux logic into folders by type.
 We've kept this tutorial as-is for completeness, but recommend reading through [the "Redux Essentials" tutorial](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) and the [Redux Style Guide](https://redux.js.org/style-guide/style-guide) in the Redux docs for our current best practices.

+We're working on a new tutorial that will introduce the hooks APIs.
+Until then, we suggest reading [**Redux Fundamentals, Part 5: UI and React**](https://redux.js.org/tutorials/fundamentals/part-5-ui-react) for a hooks tutorial.

 :::

 To see how to use React Redux in practice, we’ll show a step-by-step example by creating a todo list app.